-As a Writer you will be crafting scripts for television, feature films, commercials, and episodic dramas.
-You will learn character development, story arc, and proper scripting formats.
+Writers in the business can be crafting scripts for television, feature films, commercials, and episodic dramas.
+At CCM you will learn character development, story arc, and proper scripting formats.
 You will learn to write for different characters and in different voices.
-Everything that you write will be shown on television, at arena events, and in films.
+What you write at CCM will be created for Real Clients seen by Real Viewers.
 Writers provide a blueprint onto which the Producer, Director, Director of Photography, Composer and Editor, cast, and crew can graft their creative efforts.
-Writers must be able to craft a screenplay in which the reader can “see” the film unfold cinematically in their imagination.
-The screenplay must therefore not only have compelling characters, an exciting plot, and a great premise for a marketable project, but it must also conform to the basic and necessary principles of dramatic construction, as well as to industry expectations regarding format and style.
+Writers must be able to craft a story (in either the narrative or documentary genres)in which the audience can “see” it unfold cinematically in their imagination.
+The script must therefore not only have compelling characters, an exciting plot, and a great premise for a marketable project, but it must also conform to the basic and necessary principles of dramatic construction, as well as to industry expectations regarding format and style.
 Writers must “pen” highly creative writing, adhere to strict deadlines, and work constructively with other members of the production.

 As a Director you will learn how to be a storyteller visually.
 You’ll be responsible for casting your vision and painting it onto the screen.
-The Director is the driving creative force in a film’s production, and acts as the crucial link between the production, technical, and creative teams.
-Directors are responsible for translating the film’s written script into actual images and sounds on the screen–he or she must visualize and define the style and structure of the film, then act as both a storyteller and team leader to bring this vision to reality.
+The Director is the driving creative force in a story’s production, and acts as the crucial link between the production, technical, and creative teams.
+Directors are responsible for translating the story’s vision into actual images and sounds on the screen–he or she must visualize and define the style and structure of the piece, then act as both a storyteller and team leader to bring this vision to reality.
 You’ll also become skilled at how to pull strengths out of the people you work with and get the best performance out of them.

 Discover the world through the lens of a professional camera.
 Become skilled at how to use it to paint the screen.
 As a Director of Photography, see things through the use of creative angles and artistic composition.

-In the field: Shoot scripted films, be part of a huge camera crew covering stadium events, learn to shoot documentaries, and work with some of today’s most popular Christian music artists.
+In the field: Shoot scripted narratives, learn to shoot documentaries, and you could have the chance to work with some of today’s most popular Christian music artists.

 In all situations: Learn to shoot for the edit.